 Two years ago, she completed an MSc in Environmental Policy and Regulation at the London School of Economics, where she conducted original research into Dutch sea-level rise adaptation architecture within the Netherlands and Indonesia.
 She also worked for the Department of Geography and the Environment at LSE, assisting with research on a project called Power and Equity in the Production of Climate Knowledge.
+Though no longer active, she launched a weekly newsletter on climate change adaptation infrastructure called Edifice.

 In 2019, she worked at The Japan Times in Tokyo as a Henry Luce Scholar, where she wrote on immigration and climate change policies.
 She worked a short stint at Inside World Trade, where she covered the nexus of climate and trade policy.
 Prior to that, she reported on agriculture and trade for Politico, and researched corruption and human smuggling networks in the Balkans for the Organized Crime and Corruption Reporting Project in Sarajevo, Bosnia and Herzegovina.
 Her career began at Foreign Policy as an American Society of Magazine Editors awardee.